+Credits: 3

+Prerequisite:

+ITEC1501.

+Exclusions:

 Unavailable to students with credit for ITEC220

 A study of current, fourth-generation programming languages and their techniques and use in practical applications.
 Emphasis will be placed on the development of a high degree of proficiency using advanced programming tools.

+ITEC2504

 ADVANCED NETWORK MANAGEMENT

+Credits: 3

+Prerequisite:

 ITEC1506 or permission of instructor.

+Exclusions:

+Unavailable to students with credit for ITEC222.

 The goal of this course, along with ITEC1506 (Introduction to Network Management), is to provide an introduction to networking technologies and to prepare students to pass the Computer Technology Industry Association's (CompTIA) vendor-neutral Network+ certification exam.
 Topics covered include networking hardware, WANs, NOS, NetWare, Windows NT, TCP/IP, and troubleshooting, maintaining, and upgrading a network.
 Emphasis is on lectures, complemented with labs and student presentations as appropriate.

+ITEC2505

 DATABASE DEVELOPMENT

+Credits: 3

+Prerequisite:

 ITEC1501 and ITEC1504.

+Exclusions:

+Unavailable to students with credit for ITEC224.